Cleveroad/AdaptiveTableLayout/README.md

 For using this library in a valuable way, you can find our CSV Editor app on the Google Play Store.
 <br>[![Awesome](/images/google-play.png)](https://play.google.com/store/apps/details?id=com.cleveroad.tablelayout)

+The main goal of the library is to apply all its functions in the process of working with CSV files.
+Moreover, it will give you a competitive edge over others.

 [![Awesome](/images/logo-footer.png)](https://www.cleveroad.com/?utm_source=github&utm_medium=label&utm_campaign=contacts)
 <br/>